Released: 4th June 2001

 Steps were certainly not the only act to use a double-A side strategically.
 But this was the first time that one of the group’s releases felt so transparent in its attempt to prolong their streak of top-five singles.
 The single was quite literally split between two CDs, with one radio edit on each.
 Here and Now was the main draw, but You’ll Be Sorry had a trick up its sleeve: a B-side.
 And not just any old B-side.
 It came with the long-awaited physical release of Just Like The First Time.

 In all honesty, this is a song that deserves a write-up of its own.
 But alas, it wasn’t a single.
 Indeed, it wasn’t even an album track (unless you lived in Japan or Australia, where it was included on Steptacular).
-Just Like The First Time was initially performed as a solo number by Lisa Scott-Lee during Steps’ first arena tour in 1999, and she remains lead vocalist on the studio version, which is everything you could want and more.
+Just Like The First Time was initially performed as a solo number by Lisa Scott-Lee during Steps’ first arena tour in 1999, and she remains lead vocalist on the studio version.
 It typifies everything the group was renowned for; there’s a dramatic build-up during the first verse, a hook-laden chorus and the whole thing is brimming with unbridled joy.
 The inclusion of Claire during the middle-eight additionally creates one of the group’s most blisteringly brilliant moments: “My heart keeps telling me you’re gone, can’t re-write history move on, somehow I broke the golden RU-OOH-ULE, like a BOLT from the BLUE, I’m falling for YOOOOOOOOU…”.
 It is no exaggeration to say that Just Like The First Time is as good as – if not better than – a large proportion of Steps’ singles.
 And for a group with such a consistently strong strike rate, that’s a compliment, not a criticism.
 Quite how this song ended up on the periphery of their back-catalogue remains a mystery, but it has, if nothing else, remained a genuinely delightful curio.

 Here and Now/You’ll Be Sorry duly became another top-five hit for Steps when it peaked at #4.
 It didn’t hang around for long though and became one of the group’s lowest sellers.
 Something about this release just didn’t sit right; it felt like the record label had taken their eye off the ball and hurriedly thrown together a will-this-do single to try and squeeze a few more sales out of Buzz.
 Both Here and Now and You’ll Be Sorry deserved better than to be an afterthought and – either together or individually – would perhaps have been served better with an earlier release while there was still some momentum behind the album campaign.